-The 'Graphical fragment mapper' is an option to generate nice-looking peptide fragments for publications, reports or documentation in spectra.
+The 'Graphical fragment mapper' is an option to generate nice-looking peptide fragments for publications, reports, or documentation in spectra.

-This dialog can opened from the main menu (Utilities | Graphical fragment mapper), from the ms/ms fragment window (see 10.1) through the and from a number of other windows showing fragment patterns of peptides.
+This dialog can open from the main menu (Utilities | Graphical fragment mapper), from the ms/ms fragment window (see 10.1) through the and from several other windows showing fragment patterns of peptides.
 From the main window the mapper will open without a sequence, while if called from the ms/ms window, the working peptide will be transferred.